rangle/angular-training-slides/slides/src/content/components.md

 ---

-## Defining multiple projection areas
+## Defining Multiple Projection Areas

 - Multiple `<ng-content>` tags can be used in a template by using the `select` attribute
 - In the template, we can use an HTML tag, say, `<header>` to specify the position of projected content to the `ng-content` with `select="header"`